 But how quickly will you finally be able to understand Great-great-uncle Gustave’s letters?
 “Naturally, work time varies greatly with the complexity of the document,” Chudziak-Kuchinka says.
 “Still, I can often turn-around simple documents in only a few days.”

 Finally, agree on a finished product.
-Translators may be able to provide their materials by fax, e-mail, mail and as paper or on CD.
+Translators may be able to provide their materials by fax, email, mail and as paper or on an USB stick.
 Now surely you’d believe that such a service—requiring so much scholarship and careful work—would be very expensive.
 But in fact, genealogical translation remains one of the best bargains in family history.
 Rates vary, but many documents can be translated for less than 15 cents per word—just $20 per typed page.

 Very old documents and handwritten materials may cost somewhat more because the task is so labor-intensive.
 “If clients send me a representative page and number of pages, I can give them an estimate for the entire document,” Oslon says.
 Surely, having your ancestors’ foreign-language records translated can be one of the best investments you can make in your genealogy research.